 Unlike Big Data, which is focused mainly on unstructured data, Business Intelligence constructs important information to take corporative decisions.
 This information is known and focused on certain areas (sales, production, etc).
 In any case, it’s always based on existing and targeted data.

 Big Data is changing the telecoms industry.
-Communication Service Providers (CSP) control the communication infrastructure, which allows them to have more data than any other industry on their customers’ location, how they interact and how they make business transactions.
+Communication Service Providers (CSP) control the communication infrastructure, which allows them to have more data than any other industry on their customers’ location, how they interact, and how they make business transactions.

-Currently, Big data challenges are:
+Currently, its challenges are:

 - Variety: A large number of diverse data sources to integrate.
 It refers to the number of different types of data.
-Social networks, mobile devices, and sensors that monitor everything from utility use to medical compliance are flooding CSP’s infrastructures with data in myriad formats (structured data, semi structured data, unstructured data).
+Social networks, mobile devices, and sensors that monitor everything from utility use to medical compliance are flooding CSP’s infrastructures with data in myriad formats (structured data, semi-structured data, unstructured data).
 CSP’s must enrich their CDR data with location-based services, financial information, and other structured data to standardize it for business intelligence platforms before they can analyze it.